Skip to main content

 Print

-If you’re planning to build, renovate, or add to a property in Chilliwack, a building permit is how the City gives you the formal go-ahead to start.
-It’s not just paperwork for its own sake.
-It’s the process that makes sure your project is safe, legal, and protected — for you, your family, and whoever owns that property after you.
+If you’re planning to build, renovate, or add to a property in Chilliwack, a building permit is the City’s formal go-ahead to start.
+The process exists to make sure your project is safe, legal, and protected for you and whoever owns the property long after you do.

-This guide covers everything: what triggers a permit requirement, how to apply, what to expect at each stage, what it costs, and when it makes sense to hand the process to a professional rather than go it alone.
+This guide covers what triggers a permit requirement, how to apply, what to expect at each stage, what it costs, and when it makes sense to hand the process to a professional.

 A building permit is the City’s formal approval to begin construction.
-It means your drawings have been reviewed and checked for compliance with the BC Building Code, Chilliwack’s Building Regulation Bylaw, and any other applicable regulations.
-Without it, you’re building at your own risk — and that risk is bigger than most people realize.
+It confirms your drawings have been reviewed against the BC Building Code, Chilliwack’s Building Regulation Bylaw, and any other applicable regulations.
+Without one, you’re building at your own risk, and that risk is larger than most people anticipate.

 When Do You Need a Building Permit in Chilliwack?